 Laglio is situated on the western branch of the lake and the wooded area behind the town adjoins with the slopes of Monte Colmegnone.
-Interesting spots to visit in the town include a pyramid shaped 18th century monument which was a tribute to a German doctor as well as a large bear cave, where bear bones were once actually found, named Buco dell’Orso.
-There is also the Church of S. Giorgio which dates back to the 16th century and contains stuccowork by Stefano Salterio of Como, as well as 17th century paintings and sculptures.
-Rustic tradition exists in abundance in Laglio, as much in the form of sweeping slopes of vineyards and olive groves as in traditional churches and architecture.
+Interesting spots to visit in the town include a pyramid-shaped 18th-century monument which was a tribute to a German doctor as well as a large bear cave, where bear bones were once actually found, named Buco dell’Orso.
+There is also the Church of S. Giorgio which dates back to the 16th century and contains stuccowork by Stefano Salterio of Como, as well as 17th-century paintings and sculptures.
+A rustic tradition exists in abundance in Laglio, as much in the form of sweeping slopes of vineyards and olive groves as in traditional churches and architecture.

 Bathe in the public lido at Moltrasio, meander around the small harbour, while away the hours in the cafes, bars and restaurants, have a dip in Lake Vista.
 What’s not to love?